McCoyBrandon/AI_Capstone/README.md

 ## Introduction

 Datacenter downtimes can cause huge financial losses and reputational damage.
-Notable examples include in 2017 when Amazon's S3 service was down for a few hours with an estimate of roughly \$300 million in lost revenue for S\&P 500 and U.S.\ financial-service companies.
-Another being in Australia in 2023 with the Optus outage that lasted about 11--12 hours.
+Notable examples include in 2017 when Amazon's S3 service was down for a few hours with an estimate of roughly $300 million in lost revenue for S&P 500 and U.S. financial-service companies.
+Another being in Australia in 2023 with the Optus outage that lasted about 11–12 hours.
 Optus is widely used by the government and private sectors, resulting in crucial services in public safety and logistics causing failed communications and heavy delays.
-Ultimately costing the company A\$ 2 billion in stock, senate inquiry, and large reputation lost.
+Ultimately costing the company A$2 billion in stock, senate inquiry, and large reputation lost.

 These downtimes can often be a result of cascading failures, in which one problem may spark a domino effect in poorly managed systems that results in a catastrophic failure incident.
 But having humans track second-by-second diagnostics for a datacenter with thousands of machines on a 24/7 basis can be expensive and may cost as much as the potential downtimes themselves.
 The need for a proactive machine failure tracking system that can be run by a small team and is more cost-efficient is increasingly important in the modern information age and cloud computing world.